Up to 50% off sofas & mattresses — limited‑time deals.

 Step 2 – Test Environment And Bedding Control

-• Keep room temperature within a tight band around a set target
+• Keep room temperature within a tight target range

-• Use the same base or foundation type across tests
+• Use the same type of base or foundation

-• Use a standard sheet set and light blanket for baseline sessions
+• Use the same sheet set and a light blanket for baseline testing

 Step 3 – Baseline Surface Temperature Readings